 To be considered for a medical place, you must have completed either:

-- Graduate Australian Medical Schools Admission Test (GAMSAT) for Domestic applicants, OR
+- Graduate Australian Medical Schools Admission Test (GAMSAT) for domestic applicants, OR

-- North American Medical Colleges Admission Test (MCAT) for International applicants
+- North American Medical Colleges Admission Test (MCAT) for international applicants.

 The University of Melbourne applies equal weighting to all three sections of the GAMSAT and does not use the GAMSAT 'overall score' in selection.
 Domestic and on-shore international applicants must achieve a minimum of 50 in each section of the GAMSAT in order to be eligible for selection.

-For international students residing overseas at the time of application may use the MCAT instead of GAMSAT.
+International students residing overseas at the time of application may use the MCAT instead of GAMSAT.
 You must achieve a minimum MCAT score of at least 492 in order to be considered eligible for entry.

 NOTE: International applicants residing within Australia cannot use MCAT and must use the GAMSAT exam only in their application.
 However, international students residing outside Australia can use their MCAT scores for admission purposes.

-The Melbourne Uni Medicine Interview accounts for 50% of your entry ranking, and the GPA and GAMSAT will account for 25% each.
+The Melbourne Uni Medicine Interview accounts for 50% of your entry ranking, and GPA and GAMSAT will account for 25% each.
 UniMelb MMI questions play an integral part in the selection process of the MD.
 Applicants who fail the MMI cannot be admitted to the University of Melbourne Medical program.

 This entry pathway is open to two cohorts of students who are currently completing their undergraduate degree at UniMelb:

-- This can apply for current UniMelb Students or UniMelb Students who completed their course the previous year and entered their degree with a 99.90+ ATAR
+- Chancellors Scholars — those students who entered their undergraduate degree with an ATAR of 99.90 (this can apply for current UniMelb students or UniMelb students who completed their course the previous year and entered their degree with a 99.90+ ATAR).

 To be considered for the University of Melbourne Medicine Guaranteed Entry, you must have: